david-huber/opsworks_python/README.md

 If you want supervisor to use a specific command:
 `["opsworks_python"]["supervisor"]["command"] = 'mycommand'`

+Other supervisor options for the service are described [here](https://supermarket.chef.io/cookbooks/supervisor)

 #### Disable supervisor
 set `node["opsworks_python"]["supervisor"]["disabled"] = true` and supervisor will be disabled.